michal-lubawy/qa-allegro-hw/README.md

 ### HTML report
 A nice HTML report from tests is published as job artifact for download
 ![HTML Report](/readmePictures/Screenshot.png)
-The last test result can be viewed [online TML report](https://michal-lubawy.github.io/qa-allegro-hw/report).
+The last test result can be viewed in [online HTML report](https://michal-lubawy.github.io/qa-allegro-hw/report).

 ## How To